sindresorhus/got/readme.md

 Type: `boolean`\
 Default: `false`

-By default, GET methods are not allowed to have a body.
-This option is to force GET requests to have a body.
+By default, GET methods are not allowed to have a payload.
+This option is to force GET requests to have a payload.
 Please note that this is an [anti-pattern](https://en.wikipedia.org/wiki/Anti-pattern) and NOT RECOMMENDED.
-In many servers, the body in a GET request could be ignored or even lead to errors.
+In many servers, the payload in a GET request could be ignored or even lead to errors.
 Please read the [RF 7321](https://tools.ietf.org/html/rfc7231#section-4.3.1) docs for more information.
 Please note this option is only enabled for interacting with non-compliant servers when you have no other choice.

 **Note:**  **Not Reccomended**